bifravst/bifravst/docs/azure/DeviceCredentials.md

 Devices that previously connected to the IoT Hub, will keep working.

+## Device Provisioning Service (DPS)

+Devices connect to IoT Hub using the Device Provisioning Service (DPS).
+This allows to better manage roaming devices.
+However this requires an extra connection step: first connect to DPS to retrieve the endpoint configuration, then connect to the IoT Hub endpoint.
+This is a one-time op, and the device can cache its associated IoT Hub endpoint.

 ## Create a CA root certificate

 This creates a CA root certificate and registers it with the Azure IoT Device